rbe549/rbe549.github.io/project5fall2025aerial.md

 <a name='runback'></a>
 ## 3.3.
 Run Back

 In the final stage (see Fig. 1), you have to fly back through the same course back to origin (start) as soon as possible without collisions.
 Here, you have to first pass through the unknown window and the racing windows.
 All the windows appear white from the back.
-Once you reach origin or your attempt is terminated (see next section), your run is complete and your time is recorded.
+Once you reach origin or your attempt is terminated (see next section), your run is complete and your time is recorded in simulation.